Information for Faculty

 All courses are assigned rooms based on course size, type, and location.
 Room changes are difficult to make, especially for large classes.
-If your classroom is too small, please call or email Phylicia Cronin in the Registrar's Office (firstname.lastname@example.org, 315-859-4638) for assistance.
+If your classroom is too small or you would like to see about changing rooms, please submit a Classroom Change Request.
 To schedule rooms for other meetings or discussions, please use the Events Calendar to find and request spaces.

 Final Grade Policy

 Final Grades are submitted online through Academic Planning.
 Grades are due 72 hours after the Final Exam for each course.
 (See How to Use WebAdvisor or Student Planning Grading).
-In the Spring, grades for Seniors MUST be submitted by NOON on the Wednesday after Finals.
+In the Spring 2022, grades for Seniors MUST be submitted by NOON on the Thursday after Finals.
 Please plan for grading time in advance.
 No final grades will be distributed to any students until all grades are in and processed.
 If you will be leaving Clinton at the end of the term, be sure all your grades are turned in before you leave.

 Hamilton’s academic calendar has two 15-week semesters (including the final exam week).
 Classes are held on National Holidays during the academic year, unless the holiday falls during a scheduled break.
 Some office may be closed on Labor Day, but classes will be in session.
-For the 2019-20 year, the Registrar's Office will be open on Labor Day.
+For the 2021-22 year, the Registrar's Office will be closed on Labor Day.
 The office will be open on Martin Luther King, Jr. Day, January 16, 2023.

 - Explanation of Time Blocks